leedium/occ-instance-migrator/README.md

 This is still a work in process but has saved me quite some time *Web Content data is currently not supported and coming in a later OCC release.
 (Dec 2018)

+### version
+2.1.1
+- fixes issue with global files not copying

+2.1.0
+- remove os installed git for npm node git
+- other bug fixes

 # ATTENTION
 REMEMBER, this will use DCU/PLUS transferALL from TARGET to SOURCE instance.
 PLEASE KNOW WHAT YOU ARE DOING.